lucastorri/moca/README.md

 moca-0.0.1 -S some-host:1731
 ```

 `Moca` uses [Akka](http://akka.io/)'s cluster features in order to interact with all running instances.
 For that, it is necessary to provide host and port for at least another member of the cluster using the `-S` flag, so the starting node can join the others.
+More information can be found [here](http://doc.akka.io/docs/akka/snapshot/java/cluster-usage.html#Joining_to_Seed_Nodes).

 Besides the flags available, extra configurations can be passed using `-c`.
 The provided file might look similar to:

 ```
 store.content.s3.endpoint = "http://$host:$port"